0x6b/github-streak-stats/README.md

   [LOGIN]  GitHub login name.
 Defaults to the login name of the GitHub API token owner

 Options:
   -f, --from <FROM>                  Start date, in YYYY-MM-DD format.
 Defaults is 1 year ago from today -t, --to <TO>                      End date, in YYYY-MM-DD format.
 Please note that the total time spanned by 'from' and 'to' must not exceed 1 year.
 Defaults is today
-  -o, --offset <OFFSET>  Offset from UTC, in HH:MM format [default: 09:00] -h, --help             Print help
+  -o, --offset <OFFSET>              Offset from UTC, in HH:MM format [default: 09:00] -r, --display-public-repositories  Display number of public repositories owned -h, --help                         Print help
   -V, --version                      Print version
 ```

 ## License